fiverbeyond/In-Otter-Words/_posts/2025-12-1-five-bad-books-from-FAIR.md

 "But wait!", says the observant reader, "That book isn't even *on* FAIR's list of recommended readings."
 And indeed, to be 'fair to FAIR', it is not.
 Instead, this book is recommended by the books that FAIR recommends.
-Three of the books FAIR recommends approvingly cite "The Camp of the Saints", never with any hint of disapproval, and twice with a hearty recommendation.
-Whether these approving references to "The Camp of the Saints" are truly unexpected or suprising is a topic for another blog post.
+Three of the books FAIR recommends approvingly cite "The Camp of the Saints", never with any hint of disapproval, and twice with a hearty recommendation.[^recommending_camp_of_the_saints] Whether these approving references to "The Camp of the Saints" are truly unexpected or suprising is a topic for another blog post.
 I can only imagine that the honest (and moral) restrictionist must, at best, scratch their head at the oddity that restrictionist literature should happen to have this repeated embarassment, especially with restrictionism's continual, emphatic denial of any connection